pandas-dev/pandas/doc/source/user_guide/timeseries.rst

    To *always* have unambiguous selection, whether the row is treated as a slice or a single selection, use ``.loc``.

+   As of version 1.1.0, row-based indexing is deprecated.
+Users should always use ``.loc`` for label-based row indexing.

    .. ipython:: python
+      :okwarning:

       dft_minute.loc['2011-12-31 23:59']